cleanshave-2605/Placement_Prep/LeetCode_problems.md

 - Dynamic Programming.
 (LT #375)
 - Solved using Binary Search.
 How??
 (LT #1760)
 - Greedy process scheduling.
 (LT #2054)
+- Using Binary Search to get special strings.
+How??
+(LT #2981)

 **EASY PROBLEMS**